bitnom/Trifecta/README.md

 On the other hand, it would be nice if web were a build target.
 That way, apps built with Trifecta could also be served over HTTP.
 I do feel like there should be an HTTP target.
 It's just difficult to reconcile that with Kivy.

+## Todo

+Once I have decided on how to handle the UI, a lot will be built here quickly.
+That's the big ToDo right now:
+Experiment with UI components and decide on that part of the structure.
+My initial thought is to let the user decide if they want to use a Kivy UI or go with HTML5 (NWJS, Cordova, and HTTP).
+If I can get a decent webview working in Kivy, I can remove Cordova altogether.